Royal Mint Court: Involvement of Government Ministers and Lord McFall

 On 28 September 2018, Mark Field MP, then Minister of State for Asia and the Pacific sent a letter to Jim Fitzpatrick MP in response to concerns raised by his constituents who resided at Royal Mint Court stating he was not in a position to comment on the matter and the issues were outside the scope of the FCO.
 On 9 October 2018, a letter was sent to Mr Fitzpatrick on behalf of residents at Royal Mint Court asking him to ask Kit Malthouse MP, Minister of State for Housing to provide them with assistance in communicating with the Chinese Ambassador.
 On 8 February 2019, Mr Malthouse sent a letter of reply to Mr Fitzpatrick about the sale of Royal Mint Court to the PRC in which he declined to assist.

-On 14 February 2019, The Rt Hon the Lord McFall of Alcluith wrote to Jim Fitzpatrick MP highlighting the conclusions of the Treasury Select Committee that he chaired in March 2010 prior to completion of the sale of Royal Mint Court in June 2010.
+On 14 February 2019, John McFall, Baron McFall of Alcluith wrote to Jim Fitzpatrick MP highlighting the conclusions of the Treasury Select Committee that he chaired in March 2010 prior to completion of the sale of Royal Mint Court in June 2010.
 This included a reference to the following findings, "We recommend the CEC review their community and local stakeholder consultation processes with a view to increasing transparency and engagement" and "Having regard to the wider interests at stake, and on the basis of what we have learned during the inquiry, we recommend that the CEC should examine and set out clearly how they take their good management obligations into account in decisions on residential property.
 More generally, we note the extent to which local stakeholders were taken by surprise by the CEC's decision to sell-off residential housing, and urge the CEC to engage more fully with key public bodies in London about their future plans for their London portfolio and their potential impact on London communities.".

 In February 2010, Roger Bright, CEO of the Crown Estate faced a grilling from the Treasury Select Committee about the planned mass sell-off of social housing in London and decision to invest in out of town shopping centres.
 Residents in housing owned by the Crown Estate were opposed to their homes being sold.
 In the public record of oral and documentary evidence provided to the Treasury Select Committee by Mr Bright, there is no reference to the 100 homes at St Mary Graces Court nor any reference to the decision to finalise the sale of the Royal Mint Court to Delancey in June 2010.
 A list of Crown Estate properties in London included as an Appendix to the Committee report shows the commercial properties at Royal Mint Court but not the residential apartments.